KeYProject/key-docs/docs/UsingKeyBook.md

 proof rules which apply to this entity.
 Furthermore, these menus feature tooltips for each rule pointed to.
 These tooltips will be described in~\ref{tooltips}.
-When it comes to interactive variable instantiation, *drag-and-drop*\index{drag and drop} mechanisms greatly simplify the usage of the instantiation dialogues, and in some cases even allow to omit explicit rule selection.
-Other supported forms of \index{interaction}interaction in the context of proof construction are the inspection of proof trees, the pruning of proof branches, and arbitrary undoing of proof steps.
+When it comes to interactive variable instantiation, *drag-and-drop* mechanisms greatly simplify the usage of the instantiation dialogues, and in some cases even allow to omit explicit rule selection.
+Other supported forms of interaction in the context of proof construction are the inspection of proof trees, the pruning of proof branches, and arbitrary undoing of proof steps.

-Performing interactive proof steps is, however, only one of the many functionalities offered by the \keysystem.
+Performing interactive proof steps is, however, only one of the many functionalities offered by the KeY system.
 Also, these features play their role relatively late in the process of verifying programs.
-Other functionalities are (we go backwards in the verification process): controlling the automated strategies, customizing the calculus (for instance by choosing either of the mathematical or the \Java\ semantics for integers), and generating proof obligations from specifications.
-Working with the \keysystem\ has therefore many aspects, and there are many ways to give an introduction into those.
-In the following, we focus on the \keyprover\ only, taking an `inside out' approach, describing *how* the prover and the user communicate *which artifacts* for *which purpose* with each other.
+Other functionalities are (we go backwards in the verification process): controlling the automated strategies, customizing the calculus (for instance by choosing either of the mathematical or the Java semantics for integers), and generating proof obligations from specifications.
+Working with the KeY system has therefore many aspects, and there are many ways to give an introduction into those.
+In the following, we focus on the \keyprover only, taking an `inside out' approach, describing *how* the prover and the user communicate *which artifacts* for *which purpose* with each other.
 In addition hints for the user are provided on how to proceed in the verification process interactively, when automation stops.